gateio/gateapi-csharp/docs/FuturesApi.md

             var contract = "BTC_USDT";  // string | Futures contract
             var interval = "\"0\"";  // string | Order depth.
 0 means no aggregation is applied. default to 0 (optional)  (default to "0")
-            var limit = 10;  // int? | Maximum number of order depth data in asks or bids (optional)  (default to 10) var withId = false;  // bool? | Whether the order book update ID will be returned.
-This ID increases by 1 on every order book update (optional)  (default to false)
+            var limit = 10;  // int? | Maximum number of order depth data in asks or bids (optional)  (default to 10) var withId = false;  // bool? | Whether to return depth update ID.
+This ID increments by 1 each time. (optional)  (default to false)

             try
             {